arduino-libraries/Arduino_AdvancedAnalog/docs/api.md

 ### `begin()`

-Initialises the DAC with the specific parameters.
+Initializes the DAC with the specific parameters.
 The `begin()` method is firstly used to initialize the library.

 If reconfigured during program execution, use `stop()` first.